 Features of a Collaborative Office Space

 One of the best and most efficient ways of boosting collaboration is to indulge in open physical spaces.
 These open spaces break out of the 1980s box cubicles and allow the people of today to work in an open and free environment.

 An open space should be peppered with high-trafficked areas like staircases, hallways, mini-kitchens, and snack or coffee bars, to increase the likelihood of people bumping into each other.
 However, the space should also be large enough to accommodate a high number of people without feeling overcrowded.

 Another key aspect of designing open spaces is decorating and equipping the room with multiple tables of various sizes and functionalities.

-For example, a medium-sized rectangular or circular table can be ideal for small group meetings, whereas a standing desk might be the best choice for people who work on computers all day in small conference rooms.
+For example, a medium-sized rectangular or circular table can be ideal for small group meetings, whereas height adjustable collaboration tables might be the best choice for people who work on computers all day in small conference rooms.